Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

-You may have heard it’s a good investment strategy.
-Or that it’s really expensive and has a lot of fine print.
+You may have heard that it's a good investment strategy and that it's essentially a "cheat code for the wealthy."

 Universal life insurance is a type of permanent life insurance coverage that will cover you for your whole life, as long as you keep paying the premiums.